blizzard4591/openMittsu/README.md

     Adding support for encrypted databases using `sqlcipher`: This is where it gets messy.
 You need the Qt5 private development headers (```apt-get install qtbase5-dev qtbase5-private-dev```) and libsqlcipher (```apt-get install libsqlcipher0 libsqlcipher-dev```).

     You need to make sure that you are using the latest version of `libsqlcipher` (at this time 3.4.1) – if not, you will get `SEGMENTATION FAULTS`.
-Debian Stretch currently still ships version 3.2.0, which is **too old**!
-This version still links against OpenSSL 1.0.x, which is incompatible with the version of OpenSSL linked by Qt.
+Older versions still links against OpenSSL 1.0.x, which is incompatible with the version of OpenSSL linked by Qt.
+The issue has been fixed in Debian 9 since version `3.2.0-2+deb9u1`.

 	A (patched) version of `libsqlcipher` which also builds under Windows (build using ```nmake -f Makefile.msc```, adapt paths in Makefile.msc to Windows SDK on variable TCC and RCC, adapt paths to OpenSSL binaries (use [these non-light installers](https://slproweb.com/products/Win32OpenSSL.html)) at all locations referencing OpenSSL) [is available here](https://github.com/blizzard4591/sqlcipher).